 What Can Dental Implants Do For My Smile?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 Individuals with lost teeth can smile confidently, knowing that teeth appear natural and facial contours will be preserved.
 In addition, dental implants can help keep the facial structure.
 They prevent the bone deterioration that occurs when teeth are missing.

 Dental implants provide a wide range of tooth replacement solutions, including:

 - Single tooth replacement

 - Posterior replacement

 - Full upper replacement

-- The Root Implant is the most popular and most effective because it mirrors the size and shape of a patient’s natural tooth.
+A root implant is the most popular and most effective because it mirrors the size and shape of a patient’s natural tooth.
 This implant is often as strong as the original tooth.
 The implant or artificial root is placed into the jawbone under local anesthesia, then heals to integrate with the bone.
-Once the jawbone is attached to the implant, the patient returns to the dental office where the implant is fitted with the new tooth.
+Once the jawbone is attached to the implant, the patient returns to the dental office, where the implant is fitted with the new tooth.
 This process generally takes anywhere from three to eight months.

-- The Plate Form Implant is ideal in situations where the jawbone is not wide enough to properly support a root implant.
-The plate form implant is a flat, long implant which is set directly on top of the jawbone and under the gums.
-Bone and tissue will eventually grow around this type of implant, making it more secure.
+Plate-form implants are ideal when the jawbone is not wide enough to support an implant properly.
+The plate-form implant is a flat, long implant set directly on the jawbone and under the gums.
+Bone and tissue will eventually grow around this implant, making it more secure.
 This type of implant is also called an endosteal implant.